ARMmbed/mbed-client/porting-guide.md

 ```

-Please, note that some of these functions are asynchronous in nature and some are expecting callback from the network.
-For example, receiving data from socket needs to be communicated back to the `mbed-client` so that the library can act on the data received.
+Please note that some of these functions are asynchronous in nature and some are expecting callback from the network.
+For example, receiving data from a socket needs to be communicated back to the `mbed-client` so that the library can act on the data received.
 The callback comes through the Observer class defined in `M2MConnectionObserver`.

 The file `m2mconnectionobserver.h` is present in the `mbed-client`.
 To see how the callback needs to be called, check the implementation in `m2mconnectionhandlerpimpl.cpp` present in the `mbed-client-linux`.